ssn3192/Data-structures/README.md

-# Data-structures implemented using Python
+# Data structure implementation using Java